ThePomelo/Spectrum-Sensing/oedl_experiments/README.md

-# Spectrum Sensing
-Development repository for the [SDR in ORBIT: Spectrum Sensing](http://www.orbit-lab.org/wiki/Other/Summer/2015/aSDR2#SDRinORBIT:SpectrumSensing) project, part of the WINLAB Summer Internship 2015.

-### OEDL Experiments
+# OEDL Experiments

+These experiments are written in the OMF Experiment Description Language and are designed to be run on one of the ORBIT consoles (typically Sandbox 7 or Grid.)

-##### Experiment 1
+### Experiment 1

 In this experiment we modify the [Spectrum sensing with USRP2 and wiserd (OEDL and OML)](http://www.orbit-lab.org/wiki/Tutorials/k0SDR/Tutorial05#SpectrumsensingwithUSRP2andwiserdOEDLandOML) tutorial.